Skip to main content

 Today's tracked conversions sit at zero across the account, while the prior seven days were converting normally and the account is still spending meaningfully today.
 Conversion tracking has likely broken on the website or in Google Tag Manager.
 Until it is fixed, every recommendation you read from Google Ads or Hero AI is based on bad data.
 Google has a "no recent conversions" status indicator buried in the conversion actions table, but it does not email and most users never look there.

 Default formula.
-Today's conversions equal zero, AND prior 7 day average conversions are at least 1 per day, AND today's spend is at least 30% of the account's 30 day average daily spend (with an absolute floor of $5 spend for accounts too young to have a 30 day average).
+Today's conversions equal zero, AND average conversions over the prior 7 days are at least 1 per day, AND today's spend is at least 30% of the account's average daily spend from the last 30 days (with an absolute floor of $5 spend for accounts too young to have an average from 30 days).

 Money waste and opportunity